arikast/idemp/README.md

 Feature-wise, this tool allows for the following:

 - Idempotency.
 Add new requirements freely and rerun your script.
 Only the new stuff will be executed.
 - EASY debugging, and I mean easy!
 It's Bash -- odds are you already know it.
 Want to "force" rerun something?
-Just delete the tracking file from ~/.idemp/
+Just delete the tracking file from ~/.idemp/ (or use the -f flag)
 - You want parallel execution?
 Bash has that built-in, just end your command with &
 - You want a report of what state your system is in, a list of what has been installed and when it was done?  `ls -l ~/.idemp`
 - You need to push over some configs?
 Put this in your script: rsync -e ssh -rav /your/local/config theremoteurl:remotefilepath/